amit-upadhyay-IT/redesigned/docs/_tutorials/Recursions/exhaustive-search.md

       - choose C and add or append it to the prefix.
       - Search the remaining decisions that could follow C.
 ```

+**What is prefix above?**

+`prefix` is really important thing.
+It is some data storage entity, it can be a string or a vector and any other type which may store one of the possible output in some call stack out of many call stacks.
+This parameter is remembering a set of choices we have made before the current call.
+If the prefix has `3` characters in it that means there were `3` calls before the current call of the function and those characters of that string (or set) represent the choices that were made by those calls.
+And I am gonna use the `prefix` and the current number to contribute overall answer to the problem.
+At some point you get to the point where `prefix` is whole answer.

 - Often the search space consists of many decisions, each of which has several available choices.
 Example: When enumerating all 5-letter string, each of the 5-letter is a decision, and each of those decision has 26 possible choices.